KevinC2020/Intro-to-Data-Driven-Analysis-Project/README.md

 The Brooklyn Gentrification project is one of the early projects that I worked on during my school year.
-The scope of this project is to create a data science pipeline that allows users to understand a real world problem or phenomenon through visualizations that feeds off a realistic data source.
+The scope of this project is to create a data science pipeline that allows users to understand a real world problem or phenomenon through visualizations that feeds off a realistic data source.
 The focus should be on analyzing real life data to make some meaningful interpretations and conclusions.

 ## Expectation